kazeera/Kim-et-al-2023/README.md

 # Kim-et-al-DDR-2021
-Repository contains code used to interrogate and visualize omics and other data published Kim et al. 2022, Nature Communications.
+This repository contains code used to interrogate and visualize omics and other data published Kim et al. 2022, Nature Communications.

 ### R Packages Used